 What is spa pool folliculitis?

-Spa pool folliculitis is also known as "hot tub folliculitis" or "pseudomonas folliculitis".
-It is a skin condition that arises within hours to a few days after bathing in warm water, eg in a spa pool, jacuzzi or swimming pool.
+Spa pool folliculitis is also known as hot tub or jacuzzi folliculitis, or pseudomonas folliculitis.
+It is a skin condition that arises within hours to a few days after bathing in warm water, eg in a spa pool, jacuzzi or warm water swimming pool.
 It may affect several individuals within 8 hours to 5 days of exposure.
 However, some exposed individuals do not develop the infection.

 Spa pool folliculitis is an eruption of scattered small red itchy or tender bumps, some of which are pustular.
 They mainly occur in areas that were covered by the swimming costume.